druchefavour/HTML_CSS_JS_Code_Challenge/README.md

-# HTML_CSS_JS_Code_Challenge
+# PART 1 HTML, CSS & JavaScript Code Challenge

-A coding challenge that requires implementing a simple navigation menu using HTML5 and CSS3
+In this challenge, I will be implementing a simple navigation menu using HTML5 and CSS3